Leave a Gift in your Will

 How to organise donations

 When arranging the funeral with your Funeral Director, please advise them of your wishes.
-They can contact us for a supply of donation envelopes that can be available at the service and also advise family and friends unable to attend by placing our details in the funeral notice.
+They can supply donation envelopes that can be available at the service and also advise family and friends unable to attend by placing our details in the funeral notice.

 We send a letter of receipt to each person who makes an In Memoriam donation.